Table of Contents

 Dachshund earned their nickname because of the elongated body and short, sturdy legs.
 Behind their funny posture hide the real hunters.
 Their jaw is powerful, and the scissor bite is not funny at all.
 Their long muzzles are paired with floppy ears, while the eyes are oval-shaped and dark.

 Dachshunds are pro diggers because of their paddle-shaped paws, and they have a perfect sense of smell that always points them in the right direction.
 Regarding the size, Badger Dogs can be anything from miniature to standard.
 The coat type varies, as well.
 Your pup can have short and smooth hair, but they can also end up with a long wiry coat.
+One interesting fact about Dachshunds is that Picasso was amazed by this breed’s charm and beauty.

 King Charles Spaniel